frialey63/rosta/README.md

 Backup of the Mongo DB

-## Sprint 1 Stories

-remove opener concept

-evening work periods

 ## Sprint 2 Stories

 management reports of periods worked, holidays, absences, etc.

+## Sprint 3 Stories

 notifications by SMS as well as by email?

+## Sprint 4 Stories

 planning of events

 planning of tasks

 ## Done

+remove opener concept

+evening work periods

 identify users as "keyholder"
     check at least one keyholder per day